ReinFlow/ReinFlow/README.md

 ## :star: Comming Soon
 - Add Theory and Algorithms to the webpage with drop-down bars.
 - Possible open-source the WandB projects via a corporate account.   (currently is in .csv format)
-- Open-source training data to Hugging Face via a corporate account. (currently is with google drive)
 - Support fine-tuning [Mean Flow](https://arxiv.org/abs/2505.13447) with online RL
 - Replace figs with videos in the drop-down menu of specific tasks in the webpage.